simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 05 Images OpenAI.md

 Now we can create a client object to make the image generation API calls.

 5. **TODO-04**: Open `src/main/java/com/example/client/OpenAIClient.java`.
 Establish the class as a Spring bean with the `@Component`annotation.
 Provide an explicit bean name of "openAIClientBean" to avoid naming conflicts with internal SpringAI bean names.
-Make the bean a member of the **openai** profile:

     ```
     @Component("openAIClientBean")
-    @Profile("openai")
     public class OpenAIClient implements AIClient {
     ```